oat-sa/extension-tao-dac-simple/README.md

 Simple Data Access Control
 =====================

-Simple Data Access Control allows the restriction of which user can access which resources, in a way compatible with Advanced Search
+Simple Data Access Control allows the restriction of which user can access which resources, in the way compatible with Advanced Search.

 Access Privileges are granted either to users directly or to roles, applying to all users who have that specific role.